ScottClaessens/covidMaskWearing/README.md

 ## Getting Started

+### Downloading data

+All data for this project can be found in the `/data` folder.
+To download the data, either `git clone` this repository or download the repository as a .zip file.

 ### Installing

 To run this code, you will need to [install R](https://www.r-project.org/) and the following R packages: